zaid-1111/CorrelationTracking/README.md

 Cross-Correlation based specific-feature tracking: Tracks a given feature in a video and generates relative positional data.
 Exacmple use case is for a three link robot with the feature-to-track mimicing spherical particles.

+For the test run, simply execute "Tracking_Zaid.m" file.
+This will run the tracking algorithm for a sample video I took of the Three Link Swimmer robot, returning tracked video and data for each of the links

 HOW TO USE